RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA)

 Calendar and Schedules

 CCCOMPASS: (Cultivating a Catholic Christian Outlook and Moral Perspective Amid a Secular Society) — The focus of this informal group is to look at the lives of others who have led the Christian life, often at great cost to themselves.
-The goal for the group is to foster the discovery of the same compass for setting life directions and making life decisions that motivated the saints especially as there are many counter Christian influences in our culture.
+The goal for the group is to foster the discovery of the same compass for setting life directions and making life decisions that motivated the saints especially as there are many counter-Christian influences in our culture.
 Film is the main media used and the springboard for discussion.
-This group is open to all young Catholics of High School age and its aim is to view and discuss films that are not usually available in the theatres or on television yet which treat subjects relevant to living a life of faith and commitment often against great odds.
+This group is open to all young Catholics of High School age and its aim is to view and discuss films that are not usually available in the theaters or on television yet which treat subjects relevant to living a life of faith and commitment often against great odds.
 Snacks and pizza are always served – and all are welcome and encouraged to attend.
 Check the weekly bulletin or call the parish office for dates and times.